-Andrew, who will have older brother Glenn as his team-mate for 2020, has tested his new machine at the Albacete circuit in Japan and was immediately impressed.
+Andrew, who will have older brother Glenn as his team-mate for 2020, has tested his new machine at the Albacete circuit in Spain and was immediately impressed.

 The Carrickfergus rider finished eighth in the standings in his first full season after a campaign which included a maiden race win at Thruxton.

 "The bike we had last year was 10 years old but was fully developed whereas now we are on the most undeveloped bike that we could have," explained Andrew.

 "As a road bike it is phenomenal but as a race bike it's not fully developed yet.

 "Hopefully we will have some new parts from Japan the next time I come to ride it and as long as I keep myself sharp physically and mentally I should be raring to go," he added.

 While racing may be out of the question for the foreseeable future, Andrew and Glenn both recently took up the opportunity to secure their road bike licences after undergoing tuition in Grantham.